 A: Contact the US Postal Service for all mailbox issues.

 Q: Does HPMD have trash service?

 A: No. Contact a local trash company and arrange for service to your property.
 You are responsible for the cost of trash removal.
-Please note Harris Park is an area populated with bears- keep your trash secured until the day of trash removal.
+Please note HPMD is an area populated with bears and other wildlife- keep your trash secured until the day of trash removal.
 You are responsible for cleaning up your scattered trash due to animals or wind.
 Because of the high risk of fire, the State of Colorado has laws that prohibit and/or restrict the open burning of trash and yard debris.
 You will need to contact your local fire protection district to determine your ability to burn these types of materials on your property.

-Q: Who is responsible to maintain the roads in Harris Park?
+Q: Who is responsible to maintain the roads in HPMD?

 A: Park County Road and Bridge Department.
 If you have questions or issues with your road, you must contact them (719-836-4277).
 The HPMD sought public input regarding roads back in 2007.
 At that time Harris Park residents voted down a plan to raise taxes to pay for HPMD to take care of road maintenance.